 Development of the Novoportovskoye field on the Yamal Peninsula is one of Gazprom Neft’s strategic projects.
-In 2016, following the commissioning of the Arctic Gates oil loading terminal, the company began full-scale oil production at the field
+Having gone into full commercial production in 2016, the company continues its development of this asset.

 Novoportovskoye was the first field discovered on the Yamal Peninsula, with the presence of major oil and gas reserves here having been proved as early as 1964.
 The absence of transport infrastructure, however, together with the complex underlying geology, remained insurmountable obstacles to starting full-scale development of the field.